ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    When using the ``vi`` editor to open the file, users can type ``/regional`` to search for the correct line of the file.
 Hit the ``n`` key to move to the next instance of "regional" in the file.

-..
-COMMENT:
-   After configuring the forecast, users can generate the forecast by running:

 After adjusting the plotting scripts, return to ``$USH`` and generate the forecast:

 .. code-block:: console